dojo/docs/dojo/debounce.rst

 :Authors: Benjamin Santalucia
 :Project owner:
-:since: 1.9.3
+:since: 1.10

 .. contents ::
   :depth: 2

-This module provide a function debouncer. debounce prevent repeted execution of a function by delaying it.
+This module provide a function debouncer.
+Debouncing prevent repeted execution of a function by delaying it.
 If another call arrive before the execution starts, the previous execution is canceled and a new one is scheduled.

 Usage
 =====

-The module's return value is an on function that can be directly called to add an event listener:
+The module's return value is a function that can be directly invoked:

 .. js ::